WHERE ARE YOU IN THE LIFECYCLE?

 Click a Phase to Learn More:

 Entering into business ownership is usually one of the most exciting and the most stressful phases in the Practice Lifecycle.
-If you are ready to open a practice of your own or purchase an existing practice, it is important to evaluate the risks and address the issues related to establishing a business.
-The process involves many foundational steps that greatly impact your practice and stress levels as you move forward.
+If you are ready to open a practice of your own or purchase an existing practice, it is important to setup your bookkeeping and accounting processes from the beginning.

-The scope of tasks involved in this Lifecycle Phase can range from initial planning for a new practice, wondering if you should expand or open a satellite clinic, or developing the proper internal processes and financial systems to streamline your operation.
+The scope of this phase is developing the proper internal processes and financial systems to streamline your operation.
 In all cases, starting off on the right path is critical.

 In the Start phase, here are some of the most important areas to consider in the planning process: